 How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 Virtualbox is high in performance product that carries new and unique features for all its users.
-The best thing is that this is the only software available as open-source under terms of GNU General Public License (GPL) version 2.
-It provides support to Linux, Windows, Sun Solaris, FreeBSD and Macintosh.
+The best thing is that this is the only open-source software available under GNU General Public License (GPL) version 2.
+It supports Linux, Windows, Sun Solaris, FreeBSD and Macintosh.
 You can now allow VirtualBox shared folders for Ubuntu or Debian on a Windows 10/11 host.

 Why VirtualBox as a hypervisor though?